mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/SSL/index.md

 To encrypt traffic from Apache to a web browser you can use SSL.

-Use "Create self-signed certificate..." if you want to test SSL functionality.

 If you want to secure a productive server you should get the Certificate file and the Certificate key file from a Certified Authority (CA).

 ![MAMP](SSL.png)